JSMR-heuristics/JSMR/README.md

 economic set-up can result into an astronomically large range of battery and cable layouts.
 Thus this program is made to return the most beneficial layout according to our set of priorities.

+## Progress:
+Currently we have implemented a greedy algorithm which runs until the constraints are satisfied.
+The constraint here being maximal capacity of the batteries.
+We wouldn't want them to explode

+### This is what our neighbourhood would look like when all houses are simply linked to the nearest battery: